elastic/integrations/packages/system/docs/README.md

 ### Entropy

-This is the entropy metricset of the module system.
+This is the entropy dataset of the module system.
 It collects the amount of available entropy in bits.
 On kernel versions greater than 2.6, entropy will be out of a total pool size of 4096.

-This Metricset is available on:
+This dataset is available on:

 - linux